-Yes, because every NIC card is associated with unique MAC Address.
+Q5.
+Answer: Yes, Because, every NIC card is associated with unique MAC Address.

-When troubleshooting computer network problems, the most common hardware-related problems can be-
+Q6.
+Answer: When troubleshooting computer network problems, the most common hardware-related problems can be-

-- Hard drive multifunctioning
+- Hard drive malfunctioning

-- PABX
+- PaBX

 - LAN Card

-- WAN Card
+- WLAN Card

 - Cables

 - Routers

 - RAM needs to be upgraded

-- ❖ VGA Cable is not properly connected
+- VGA Cable is not properly connected

 - Broken NICs

 - Hardware startups.

-In the network that contains two servers and twenty workstations, the best place to install Antivirus program is to install inall the computers, systems or workstations.
+In a network that contains two servers and twenty workstations, the best place to install Anti-virus program is to install in all the computers, systems or workstations.
 If we want to installed only in one system, install in the main server.